Wednesday, September 27, 2017

 the lawn the night before.

-The doves on the phone lines
+The doves perched on

-cooed and I cooed back,
+and I cooed back, in thrall.

 Thursday, September 21, 2017